-Ali Jafri is a second-year MALD student studying International Security.
+Ali is a second-year MALD student studying International Security.
 Before Fletcher, he worked at Georgetown University, conducting research on emerging threats, focusing on political instability in South Asia.
-He graduated from Tufts University, where he majored in international relations.
+He graduated from Tufts University, where he majored in International Relations.

 Heather is a second-year Master’s degree student at the Fletcher School studying development economics and international business relations.
 Prior to starting at Fletcher, she worked in business development for agricultural value chain and food security programs in sub-Saharan Africa at ACDI/VOCA, as well as in program management for a USAID-funded local governance project in Kosovo.
 Heather holds a B.A. in International Relations and French from the College of William and Mary.

 Wil is a first-year MALD student focusing on international security studies and crisis mapping.
 Prior to Fletcher, he worked as a Program Associate at the US-Indonesia Society.
 He graduated from Middlebury College with a BA in political science.

 Luisa is a first-year MALD student focusing on international security, terrorism studies and (de-)radicalization.
 She is a merit scholar of the German National Academic Foundation.
 Prior to Fletcher, Luisa gained management consulting experience and worked as a corporate finance advisor for Barclays Bank in their Global Cash Management and Sales teams.
 Luisa studied at Sciences Po Paris and University College London, where she graduated with a B.A. in European Social and Political Studies.